-SECTION 1

-GENERAL INFORMATION
+SECTION 1 • GENERAL INFORMATION

-1-1.
 GENERAL DESCRIPTION

-a.
-The Current Boost System (CBS) consists of a current boost module and a current transformer (CT).
-The system provides an additional current source along with the APR series of voltage regulators which allows the field to receive full forcing during generator overloading and short circuits.
+The Current Boost System (CBS 305) consists of a current boost module and a current transformer (CT).
+The system provides an additional current source along with the APR 63-5 voltage regulator which allows the field to receive full forcing during generator overloading and short circuits.

-b.
-The CBS allows three-wire and four-wire generators to provide current during sustained singlephase and multi-phase line-to-line faults.
-The CBS also permits four-wire generators to support phase A and C line-to-neutral faults (phase B line-to-neutral faults will have some fault sustaining capabilities since the APR regulator input power is taken from the other two unshorted phases.
+The CBS 305 allows three-wire and four-wire generators to provide current during sustained single-phase and multi-phase line-to-line faults.
+The CBS also permits four-wire generators to support phase A and C line-to-neutral faults (phase B line-to-neutral faults will have some fault sustaining capabilities since the APR 63-5 regulator input power is taken from the other two unshorted phases).

-c.
-The Current Boost Module uses the CB+ and CB- outputs of the APR regulator as a "turn-on" signal.
-Input power to the module is supplied from a CT installed in phase A and C of the generator output.
+The Current Boost Module uses the CB+ and CB- outputs of the APR regulator as a control signal.
+Boost power to the module is supplied from a CT installed in phases A and C of the generator output.
 During short circuits, the CT is the source of all excitation current.

-d.
-Because the APR regulator sensing is the source for the Current Boost System control, the boost operating level is automatically adjusted to the nominal generator voltage.
-The CBS also tracks the regulator's underfrequency curve to allow the prime mover to pick up large loads in one step.
+Because the APR 63-5 regulator sensing is the source for the Current Boost System control, the boost operating level is automatically adjusted to the nominal generator voltage.
+The CBS control signal also tracks the regulator~s underfrequency curve to allow the prime mover to pick up large loads in one step.